This post may contain affiliate links. Please read our disclosure policy.

 Servings: 4 servings

-This mini Hummingbird Cake is a soft, moist cake filled with banana, pineapple, and pecans, then topped with a creamy pineapple cream cheese frosting.
-Perfectly portioned for one or two!
+This mini Hummingbird Cake is soft, moist, and filled with banana, pineapple, and toasted pecans.
+Topped with a creamy pineapple cream cheese frosting, it’s a flavorful small cake that’s perfect for one or two people.

 Watch How To Make This